Avoiding Disparity Amplification under Different Worldviews: Conclusion

 \section{Conclusion}

 We showed that demographic parity and equalized odds are related through our construct-based discrimination criterion of disparity amplification, arguing that the difference between the two empirical tests boils down to one's worldview.
-In addition, we proved that predictive parity allows a model with an arbitrarily large output disparity regardless of the worldview and the observed base rates.
+In addition, we proved that calibration is not robust to post-processing and that predictive parity allows a model with an arbitrarily large output disparity regardless of the worldview and the observed base rates.

 Our work differs from much of the prior work in that we consider the construct as separate from the observed data.
 In particular, we interpreted the existing fairness definitions as acting on the observed data, whereas the discrimination criterion was viewed as a property of the construct.
 This bifurcation allowed us to handle the following issues simultaneously: (a) prohibitions against disparate impact have exceptions such as a business necessity, but (b) due to past discrimination, the observed data can be biased in an unjustified way.
 It is the second of these points that motivates our use of worldviews to characterize how biased the observed data is.